POL 11.35.01 - Code of Student Conduct

 9.5 Suspension

-Suspension is a separation from the University for a specified period of time.
-While suspended, the student shall not participate in any University-sponsored activity and will be trespassed from University premises.
-Exceptions to this trespass may be granted by the Provost based on the written petition of the student and for good cause.
-In cases where the student will complete graduation requirement during the current semester, suspension is to take effect immediately.
-In cases where a student will complete graduation requirements in either summer session I or II, the suspension period will include both summer sessions.
+Suspension is a separation from the university for a specified period of time, after which the student may be eligible to return.
+While suspended, the student shall not participate in any University Program or Activity and will be trespassed from University Premises.
+Exceptions to this trespass may be granted by the Director of the Office of Student Conduct based on the written petition of the student and for good cause.
+In cases where the student will complete graduation requirements during the current semester, suspension may take effect immediately, or at the Hearing Officer’s determination.
+In addition, graduating students may have a disciplinary notation placed on their transcript or have their transcript withheld for the period of the suspension.
+In cases where a student will complete graduation requirements in either summer session I or II, the suspension period may include both summer sessions.
 Notations of the suspension will appear on the student’s transcript.
-Suspension notations on transcripts may be removed at a later date upon student petition to the Provost.
+Suspension notations on transcripts may be removed at a later date upon student petition to the Vice Chancellor and Dean of Academic and Student Affairs.
 However, a disciplinary file indicating suspension will be maintained by the Office of Student Conduct on a permanent basis.
+The student’s name will be included in the UNC system database for suspended/expelled students.

 9.6 Expulsion

-Expulsion may be imposed in the most severe cases of academic misconduct.
-Expulsion is a recommendation that must be approved by the Provost and is the permanent separation of the student from the University, unless at a later date the Chancellor concludes on the basis of the former student’s petition and any supportive documentation that he or she should be approved for reinstatement at NC State.
-When expelled, the student shall no longer participate in any University-sponsored activity and will be trespassed from University premises.
+Expulsion may be imposed in the most severe cases of Academic Misconduct.
+Expulsion is a recommendation that must be approved by the Vice Chancellor and Dean of Academic and Student Affairs and is the permanent separation of the student from the university, unless at a later date the Chancellor concludes on the basis of the former student’s petition and any supportive documentation that they should be approved for reinstatement at NC State.
+When expelled, the student shall no longer participate in any University Program or Activity and will be trespassed from University Premises.
 A disciplinary file indicating expulsion will be maintained by the Office of Student Conduct on a permanent basis and will result in a permanent transcript notation.
 The student’s name will be included in the UNC system database for suspended/expelled students.
 Expulsion precludes enrollment at any UNC constituent institution.

 9.7 Additional Sanctions

-Additional sanctions not listed above may be applied.
-These include, but are not limited to, required counseling, research and reflective writing assignments, as well as other non-academic sanctions listed in this Code.
+Additional sanctions not listed above may be imposed.
+These include, but are not limited to, behavioral assessments, research and reflective writing assignments, as well as other non-academic sanctions listed in the Code.
 For graduate students, in addition to the sanctions imposed above, other sanctions may apply if the Dean of the Graduate School or the Dean of the College of Veterinary Medicine, as applicable, determines that the graduate student is subject to the policies and procedures established for the Graduate School or the College of Veterinary Medicine.

 10. NON-ACADEMIC MISCONDUCT

-Behavior that is subject to disciplinary action under this Code includes violations of federal, state or local law that threaten the safety or well-being of the campus community, any act that constitutes violent behavior, as defined in NCSU REG04.05.02 - Campus/Workplace Violence Prevention and Management, and any other behavior that adversely affects the University or its educational programs or mission.
+Behavior that is subject to disciplinary action under the Code includes alleged violations of federal, state or local law that threaten the safety or well-being of the campus community, any act that constitutes violent behavior as defined in NCSU REG04.05.02 – Campus/Workplace Violence Prevention and Management, and any other behavior that adversely affects the University or its educational programs or mission.
 Attempts to commit acts prohibited by the Code may also be addressed through the conduct process.
-All members of the University community, students, faculty and staff, share the responsibility and authority to challenge and make known to the appropriate authority acts of apparent non-academic misconduct.
+All members of the university community, students, faculty and other employees, have the responsibility to report non-Academic Misconduct.

 Examples of behavior that will be subject to disciplinary action include: